Noam Chomsky

 He was a standout student at Central High School, where he was enrolled.
 He excelled academically while also taking an active part in extracurricular activities.
 He did not, however, appreciate the rigid approach to instruction used there.

 Chomsky went to Harvard University in 1951 to work on his doctoral dissertation on the advice of Goodman.
-In 1952, he released his first scholarly work, titled "Systems of Syntactic Analysis," in "The Journal of Symbolic Logic."
+In 1952, he released his first scholarly work, "Systems of Syntactic Analysis," in "The Journal of Symbolic Logic."
 W. V. Quine, a Harvard-based philosopher at the time, had a significant impact on Chomsky.

 Young Noam Chomsky in his working space.